 As a scrum master, these are my thoughts,

-I see star performer as sincere hardworking and highly motivated person.
-Person has given proper updates on completion of the task.
+I see star performers as sincere hardworking and highly motivated people.
+The person has given proper updates on the completion of the task.

-He did not fool others pretending to work and whiling away two more days, this means person is ready to take additional tasks.
+He did not fool others by pretending to work and whiling away two more days, this means the person is ready to take on additional tasks.

-Person leaving home means, it should be End of Day (EOD) and a person may decide to leave and help the team or take new tasks fresh the next day morning.
+The person leaving home means, it should be the End of the Day (EOD) and a person may decide to leave and help the team or take on new tasks fresh the next day morning.
 This should be an acceptable situation.

-We need to respect star performer thoughts and not just ask the person to work tirelessly which sometimes will demoralize/demotivate the person.
+We need to respect star performers' thoughts and not just ask the person to work tirelessly which sometimes will demoralize/demotivate the person.

-Just in case person is not ready to take additional work the next day morning then the scrum master should speak with the person and motivate to help/guide team to meet sprint goals.
+Just in case the person is not ready to take on additional work the next day morning then the scrum master should speak with the person and motivate him to help/guide the team to meet sprint goals.

-1) As an SM, I should have detected this based on daily stand up discussion. coached the team then and there about moving stories to done and achieving Sprint goal.
+1) As an SM, I should have detected this based on daily stand-up discussions. coached the team then and there about moving stories to done and achieving Sprint's goal.

 2) let's say this already happened -

-(A) coach the team on the daily board walk through where the movement of item or story not promoting to the next lane will be exposed.
+(A) coach the team on the daily board walkthrough where the movement of items or stories not promoted to the next lane will be exposed.